STIR/SHAKEN and Robocall Mitigation

 Don’t Let Call Spoofing Waste Time, Productivity and Money

-We’ve gone above and beyond what FCC required and added additional layers of security to combat call spoofing.
-By adding layers of security, we can protect your call traffic that carries through our network.
+We’ve gone above and beyond what the FCC required and added additional layers of security to combat call spoofing.
+We can protect your voice traffic through our network.

 Learn How NUSO Is Working to Prevent Robocalls on Our Network

 The FCC estimates that the “wasted” time and nuisance caused by scam robocalls exceeds $3B each year.
 To combat this, Congress passed the TRACED (Telephone Robocall Abuse Criminal Enforcement and Deterrence) Act which provides the FCC with new tools to fight unwanted, and often illegal, robocalls, the top consumer complaint reported to the FCC annually.

 A robocall is any call generated by a machine, usually done in high volume, which can deliver either a recorded message or a live person on the line.
 There are many legitimate forms of robocalling such as appointment reminders from a healthcare provider, important messages from your city government, severe weather alerts, etc.

 Many times, call scammers will spoof their caller ID, and use robocalling tactics to mass-produce telephone calls and make it appear as if the call is coming from a legitimate business so that they may trick unsuspecting consumers.

 How NUSO is Implementing Robocall Mitigation

 NUSO is following the FCC mandate by implementing STIR/SHAKEN, along with adding additional layers of Robocall Mitigation to go above and beyond the FCC requirements in combatting unwanted robocalls.
 The additional Robocall Mitigation solution works alongside STIR/SHAKEN to identify unauthorized and suspicious use of phone numbers and detect trends and anomalies in calling patterns.